-Registered Clinical Counsellor, #2394
+Registered Clinical Counsellor #2394

 Born in Kingston, Ontario, Richard grew up in Edmonton with a one-year family sabbatical in Cambridge, England.
 Before his teen years he acquired avid interests in chemistry and nuclear physics, astronomy, cryptography, electronics, and geography, but by the age of eighteen he had chosen family therapy as his career.
 He married and started a family in his twenties, then moved with his wife and two children to Calgary in 1995 and Victoria in 1997.
-Now that his children are grown, he and his family love to travel and Richard has developed an additional hobby as a musician and songwriter.
+Now that his children are grown, he and his family love to travel and Richard has developed an additional side-career as a published musician and songwriter.
 Of all these interests, however, he is particularly passionate about helping others work through conflict and adversity to achieve happiness and peace.